CS2103JAN2017-F12-B3/addressbook-level4/docs/UserGuide.md

 ### 2.7.
 Deleting a task : `delete` or `remove`

-Deletes the specified task from FunTaskTic.<br>
+Deletes the specified task from Funtasktic.<br>
 Format: `delete INDEX` `remove INDEX`

 > Deletes the task at the specified `INDEX`.<br>